ArtemisRS/hunllef/README.md

 - Accounts for tornado spawn frequency, time spent healing, and an estimate of other lost ticks
 - Histogram can be produced for food used and kill times
+- Data mode which iterates across food usage from 0-specified to produce a graph of success rates by food taken

 Advanced Features:
 - Has the ability to tick eat attacks from Hunllef